| Sunbird Sipping Nectar |

 In case the link fails you, try a websearch for “Key Tibetan Reference Resources.”
 I must warn you ahead of time, it may trigger your manic-depressive mood swings, at first feeling overwhelmed by how much is out there that you will never be able to see or download or understand... followed by a sense of elation about how much is out there and so quickly available to yourself and to others.
 Me?
 I find myself in between, yet I was thrilled to see, for instance, that the Library of Tibetan Works and Archives has made their rare manuscripts available online (to find it go to that link I just gave you and look for it for yourself).*

-It is embarrassing to admit, but the listing at Tibetan and Himalayan Library is so much better arranged, so much more comprehensive, and so much more up-to-date than what you see in my sidebar, I’m thinking about how I might do away with most of it.
-On second thought, dead links are a sad fact of the internet and you find them everywhere, so why not let things be?
+It is embarrassing to admit, but the listing at Tibetan and Himalayan Library is so much better arranged, so much more comprehensive, and so much more up-to-date than what you see in my sidebar, I’m thinking about how I might give most of it a toss out the window.
+On second thought, dead links are a sad fact of the internet and you find their tombstones everywhere, so why not let things be?
 What do you think?
 Either way it looks like work.

-(*One thing I observed while inspecting the THLib listing is just how few blogs about Tibet there are.** Why don’t you start one up?
+(*One thing I observed while inspecting the THLib listing is just how few blogs specifically about Tibet are out there.** Why don’t you start one up?
 I heard they are about to become cool again.)

 [**But, well, they haven’t listed Tibetan-written or Tibetan-language blogs for some reason. ཁབ་བརྡ་, to give just one example, would have been a very obvious one to include.
 I would have left out all those travel blogs, too, just as they did.]